What is subclinical hypothyroidism?

 - Other diseases such as diabetes or conditions that affect the pituitary, hypothalamus, or thyroid gland can cause subclinical hypothyroidism.

 What are the signs and symptoms of subclinical hypothyroidism?

 You may have no signs and symptoms, or you may have general signs and symptoms of hypothyroidism.
 These include depression, weight gain, dry or flaky skin, body weakness, or feeling cold easily.
 You may have more signs and symptoms over time if your condition worsens.

 How is subclinical hypothyroidism diagnosed?

-- Blood tests: These tests measure the levels of TSH and thyroid hormones in your blood.
-This information may also be used to see how well any treatments are working.
+- Blood tests measure the levels of TSH and thyroid hormones in your blood.

 How is subclinical hypothyroidism treated?

 Treatment depends on the amounts of TSH and thyroid hormones in your body.
 Caregivers need to consider your health, age, and your signs and symptoms.
-Thyroid hormones may be given if your thyroid hormone levels are lower normal.
+Thyroid replacement hormone may be given to bring your thyroid hormone level back to normal.

 When should I contact my caregiver?